-- The limitations of legacy equipment are tipping the balance towards the cloud: Over half of all contact center managers and directors say legacy equipment is preventing them from rolling out a multimedia infrastructure and becoming compliant; and just under 50% say legacy equipment is preventing their contact centers from meeting their KPIs.
+- Frustrations with legacy systems are a core driving force for the shift, with cost of upgrades (cited by 40%), technical limitations (37%), long deployment times and costly integrations (both 28%) cited as issues with on-premises solutions.
+Over half of all contact center managers and directors say legacy equipment is preventing them from rolling out a multimedia infrastructure and becoming compliant; and just under 50% say legacy equipment is preventing their contact centers from meeting their KPIs.

 - The top five perceived benefits of a cloud-based solution are reductions in maintenance costs, flexible licensing models, access to a more advanced feature set, compliance with industry regulation and the ability to extend contact centers across multiple locations.